 The Dallas Rangemaster was designed with the available parts at that time (the 1960's), carbon comp resistors, Mullard germanium transistor, no PCB (all the components are mounted over a piece of a terminal strip), an exotic English potentiometer, etc:

-- Carbon Comp Resistors: Carbon comp is an old technology which is noisier than modern metal film 1% resistors.
-These vintage resistors could bring more organic sound but also are blamed to bring the noise.
-For other vintage effects like the Fuzz Face that is noisy by definition is a great choice, but for a booster maybe is not a good idea to use modern resistors.
+- Carbon Comp Resistors: Carbon comp is an old technology, noisier than modern metal film 1% resistors.
+These vintage resistors could bring more organic sound (but also are blamed to bring the noise).
+For other vintage effects like the Fuzz Face that (noisy by definition), carbon comp resistors are a great choice (adding a bit more noise to a high gain fuzz wont hurt anyone).
+On the other hand, for a booster (like the Rangemaster) maybe carbon comp technology is not a good idea (you want to keep all as clean as possible), so modern film resistors are a better choice.

 - The potentiometer: The original Dallas Rangemaster uses a UK Welwyn 10k ohm (sometimes 20k) unit with two mounting screws.
 The potentiometer body was made of bakelite and isolated from the chassis, but this feature does not add any benefit for the pedal.